ASSIGNMENT 03

 NOTE: EARLY IN THIS COURSE ASK YOUR SCHOOL LIBRARIAN TO RUN THE REPORTS NEEDED.
 LET THE INSTRUCTOR KNOW ASAP IF YOU NEED HELP.
 THANK YOUR LIBRARIAN—EFFUSIVELY.

 Don't expect to get the reports in ten minutes.
 Give your librarian grace and time.
-One possibility is to sync your Titlewave account with the school's account and then run the report yousself.
+One possibility is to sync your Titlewave account with the school's account and then run the report yourself.
+(See explanation above.
+Some districts will allow you to sync your personal Titlewave account with the school account, and you can run the reports on your own.)

 If this isn’t your library, be discreet with your findings.
 (In other words, keep your lips zipped.)
 You’ll likely discover two tragedies: